bogorad/screen-ocr-llm/README.md

 ## Prerequisites

-- Go toolchain installed (go build)
+- Go toolchain installed (go build) if you want to build yourself; otherwise use .exe from releases.
 - Windows (current overlay/hotkey path targets Windows)
-- OpenRouter API key and a vision-capable model
+- OpenRouter API key and a vision-capable model (`:free` models are also supported, but not recommended)

 ## Setup